tolyankatz/Xilinx-MPSoC-infra/project_overview.md

-Of course.
-This is an excellent way to approach the task.
-You are demonstrating how you would think and act as a Principal Engineer by presenting a holistic, strategic solution tailored directly to the company's needs as expressed in the job description.

-Here is a robust project presentation designed to address all the key requirements and responsibilities of the role.

----

 ### **Project Presentation: An Automated "Glass Box" Validation Framework**

 **Objective:** To design and implement a comprehensive, scalable, and fully automated validation architecture for our embedded Linux products.
 This framework will provide deep insights into the quality of our BSP, drivers, and system software, enabling faster development cycles and delivering a more reliable product.